Episode 11

 About the Podcast

-The Cars and Kicks Podcast
+The Cars and Kicks Show

 Doing donuts in the intersection of car culture, sneaker culture, and creativity.
 Hosted by Jacques Slade, Erik Valdez, and Nick Engvall.